General requirements.

 (4) Site plan application.

 For any solar energy system requiring a special use permit, site plan approval shall be required.
-In addition to the requirements of Article V: Site Plan Approval of this chapter, any site plan application shall include the following information:
+In addition to the requirements of

 (a) Property lines and physical features, including roads, for the project site.